 (For not the hearers of the law are just before God, but the doers of the law shall be justified.
 For when the Gentiles, which have not the law, do by nature the things contained in the law, these, having not the law, are a law unto themselves: Which shew the work of the law written in their hearts, their conscience also bearing witness, and their thoughts the mean while accusing or else excusing one another;) (Rom.2:13-15)

 Together, those passages provide sufficiently compelling reasons to believe in God and obey His commands.
 First, God’s works of Creation provide witness to our flesh of body and soul.
-Second, God’s word upon our conscience make testimony to our spirit.
+Second, God’s words upon our conscience make testimony to our spirit.
 Together, God’s words and his works confirm to our spirit and flesh that the Creator is a powerful and loving personal being.

 Therefore, the universal knowledge of General Revelation gives sufficient cause for ‘saving faith’.